Submissions for Minding Nature

 Submission and Review Process

 If the editors determine that your post is a fitting contribution for Minding Nature, editorial feedback and suggestions for revisions, as needed, will be made.
-You can expect to get feedback within 2–3 weeks after submitting.
+You can expect to get feedback within 2–3 weeks after our submission deadline.